 The turbulent weather that marks Canada's fall season can be as varied as the colours of the changing leaves.
 So it's no surprise that a 'classic fall storm' means different things to different Canadians.
 While each of these classic systems is driven, broadly, by the same mechanism -- the changing angle of the Sun in the sky -- they manifest in vastly different ways across the country.

-Visit our Complete Guide to Fall 2020 for an in-depth look at the Fall Forecast, tips to plan for it and a sneak peek at the winter ahead
+Visit our Complete Guide to Fall 2022 for an in-depth look at the Fall Forecast, tips to plan for it and much more!

 BRITISH COLUMBIA — THE SOUTHEASTER

 Autumn marks the return of the rainy season in British Columbia, but it isn't necessarily rain or alpine snow residents think of when they think fall storm.

 That honour often goes to the winds: The 'Southeaster' that brings strong, often damaging, winds to coastal B.C.